Visual Marketing Tools

 Forming Your Local Group of Clergy

-We suggest aiming for a group of 4-6 clergy.
-This group should plan on meeting four times (one time for each text) and may need additional time to plan congregational recruitment and the first congregational session (future congregational sessions will benefit from experience in the first one; there is no need to plan it all in advance).
+We suggest aiming for a group of four-six clergy.
+This group should plan on meeting four times, one for each text, although some groups may opt to combine texts into one session.
+You may need additional time to plan congregational recruitment and future congregational gatherings will benefit from experience in the first one; there is no need to plan it all in advance.

-Click here for sample text for an email to recruit clergy colleagues.
+Click here for more information about forming your group, and click here for sample text for an email to recruit clergy colleagues.

 Forming Your Local Congregational Gatherings